awsdocs/amazon-workmail-user-guide/doc_source/mobile-client.md

 1. In the Exchange confirmation dialog box, select the items to synchronize with your device, and then choose **Save**\.

-   You can now use your iOS device with your Amazon WorkMail account\.
-**Note**
-Amazon WorkMail does not support draft synchronization with iOS devices\.

 ## Manually Connect Your Mobile Device<a name="manually_connect_device"></a>

 If your mobile device doesn't support auto\-discover or if automatic configuration failed, you can manually configure the client by providing the following information: